-For those who have run a 5k before-or really, any length race-your past experience should inform your upcoming race.
+For those who have run a half marathon before, your past experience should inform your upcoming race.
 You know how to train, what to wear, what to expect, and more-so use this insight to set your goals!
 Maybe you want to beat your previous time, stay injury-free throughout training, or you have a new health goal you're striving for.
-Our past performance in races can clue us in to what our goals can and should look like for subsequent races.
+Our past performance in races can clue us into what our goals can and should look like for subsequent races.
 They show us what we're capable of, and give us an idea of what's within reach.